 But sometimes you want to do something fun and special, but you also have your day-to-day life to contend with, and you just don’t know if you can commit that kind of time.
-In that case, you can put together a pretty simple escape party in an afternoon, or you might want to check out Heist Escape Party’s ready-to-play escape party kits.
+In that case, you can put together a pretty simple escape party in an afternoon, or you might want to check out one of these ready-to-play escape party kits.

 Who do I invite to my escape party?